Army APFT Standards: What You Need to Know to Pass the Test

 How do the Army PT Test standards change with age?

-APFT standards are adjusted for age groups.
+APFT standards are adjusted according to age groups.

 Can you explain the new Army PT Test and how it differs from the old one?

-It includes six events instead of three: deadlift, standing power throw, hand-release push-ups, sprint-drag-carry, leg tuck or plank, and a two-mile run.
+The new Army Combat Fitness Test (ACFT) replaces the previous APFT, now featuring six events instead of three: deadlift, standing power throw, hand-release push-ups, sprint-drag-carry, leg tuck or plank, and a two-mile run.

 What are the different scoring categories for the APFT?

-Scores are categorized as follows:
+Scoring categories are as follows:

 • 60-69 points: Minimum passing score